General

 How to Implement Real-Time Supply Chain Analytics

-This progression—digitization, integration, visibility, and optimization—is essential for building an agile and resilient supply chain .
+This progression—digitization, integration, visibility, prediction, and automation—is essential for building an agile and resilient supply chain.

 The Future: Autonomous Supply Chains

-Real-time analytics is the foundation for autonomous supply chains.
+Real-time analytics is the foundation for autonomous supply chains—and the trajectory toward autonomy is accelerating in 2026.

 Real-time supply chain analytics is no longer just a technological upgrade—it is a strategic imperative.